This article has been checked for horticultural accuracy by Oliver Parsons.

 How to grow cosmos

-Grow cosmos in moist but well-drained soil in full sun.
-Deadhead to prolong flowering and lift in autumn, after the first frosts.
-Save seed from spent blooms to sow the following season.
+Grow cosmos in moist but free-draining soil in full sun.
+Deadhead to prolong flowering and cut it back in early winter, after the first frosts.
+Save the seeds from spent blooms to sow the following season.

 More on growing cosmos: